 "He would kiss every woman's hand.
 He thought he was being gallant.
 It wasn't gallant.
 It wasn't seedy.
 It was just very naive," she said.

 "Because of his clumsiness with women, which was not in the least sexual, I thought he was one of those asexual people."

 One of Savile's tactics for keeping his friends in the dark about his private life was to keep them apart.

-Many fellow DJs, with whom he worked on BBC Radio 1 for decades, admitted that they barely knew the man at all.
-But it transpired that he had a separate set of friends in his home city of Leeds, with whom he would go running or have weekly meals in the Flying Pizza restaurant.
+Many fellow DJs, with whom he worked on BBC Radio 1 for decades, admitted they barely knew the man at all.
+But he had a separate set of friends in his home city of Leeds, with whom he would go running or have weekly meals in the Flying Pizza restaurant.

 In Scarborough, Louis Theroux was let into the flat where Savile's mother had lived, and discovered Savile's continuing attachment to her, 27 years after her death.

-Savile kept clothes belonging to his mother - who he dubbed The Duchess - in her wardrobe, just as they had been when she had died.
+Savile kept clothes belonging to his mother - whom he dubbed The Duchess - in her wardrobe, just as they had been when she had died.

 One key element of the public Savile persona was that, despite hosting children's TV shows, he hated children.

 Theroux again managed to get Savile to open up when he asked the star why he insisted that he hated youngsters.

 "We live in a very funny world and it's easier for me as a single man to say I don't like children because that puts a lot of salacious tabloid people off the hunt," he replied.